lesieurg/carrez/README.md

 - Scraping leboncoin.fr
 - Scraping MeilleursAgents.com
   - Treat all type of House (Loft, Duplex, Triplex, Maison..;)
-  - Works with Paris Arrondissement
+  - Works with Paris Arrondissement (decomment the code for it)
-  - Works with Lyon Arrondissement
+  - Works with Lyon Arrondissement (decomment the code for it)
   - Works with all cities with "-" or apostrophe
 - Tell the user if it's a good deal in an other html page